-Italy is full of amazing experiences but if you can't decide on the best things to see and do in Italy - why not take five minutes and get the inside scoop from three members of the Travelsphere team.
+Italy is full of amazing experiences but if you can't decide on the best things to see and do in the country - why not take five minutes and get the inside scoop from three members of the Travelsphere team.

 Any grand tour of Italy will yield unforgettable highlights – St Mark’s Square in Venice, the Leaning Tower of Pisa and the myriad treasures of Rome, for example.
 But you can bolster these impressive sights with the beauty of the Amalfi coast and a visit to glamorous Capri, or view the spectacular sight of shimmering marble being quarried in Carrara, while in Lucca, you’ll find the famous Volto Santo sculpture of Christ.

 Classic Italy is encapsulated in the Cinque Terre area – five villages which perch on cliffs high above the Mediterranean.
 Explore the ‘Gulf of Poets’ – once popular with Byron and Shelley – with a visit to the village of Portovenere, or stroll through designer boutiques in chic Portofino.
 Then there’s Genoa, with its twisting, narrow streets and a fascinating maritime history.

 Uncover Sicily’s Secrets

 Unforgettable Sicily is packed with ancient marvels and gastronomic delights.
 Be sure to visit the Greek